digitalunited/du-responsive-images/README.md

 ### Output (All is not implemented yet)
 - img: Regular img-tag (Not implemented, yet)
 - img: Regular img wrapped in a div with kept aspect-ratio.
 The img behaves normal if the ratio setting is omitted.
+- div: Div with srcset
+- srcset: For usage in "data-srcset"-tag

 ### Ratio (Optional)
 The following aspect ratios are available.